By Kathy Santo | Updated: April 30 2019

 “My Groomer Said My Dog Loves To Get Groomed, So Why Is He Freaking Out In MY Bathtub?”

 Um, right.
 So, unless you’ve actually seen your dog at the groomer having the time of his life, let’s quantify that statement.
-Remember, groomers are dog professionals (like the groomers at our new grooming shop, Kathy Santo’s Pet A Groom), which means that they know their way around a resistant, hysterical dog, they have equipment that makes their job easier (slip-free bathing tubs, for starters), and they make the right decisions at the right times.
+Remember, groomers are dog professionals (like the groomers at our new grooming shop), which means that they know their way around a resistant, hysterical dog, they have equipment that makes their job easier (slip-free bathing tubs, for starters), and they make the right decisions at the right times.
 Because of that, most of the time, the grooming experience results in a successful, positive outcome.
 Unless you have professional training and years of experience under your belt, without some guidance your result may be different.

 It’s worth mentioning that I did tether him so that he wouldn’t be able to take a field trip around the yard during his bath.
 In addition, I would turn on the hose just a tiny bit so a little stream of water trickled out.
 When I picked up the hose, he got a treat.
 Once I saw that he was happy and relaxed when I was reaching for the hose (as he was anticipating a cookie!), I would run a little water over one of his paws and then reward him.
-After he was relaxed about one paw getting wet, then I would progress to two, and so on and so on.
-This process took two months, at least, and I was very careful not to push him over his comfort threshold.
+After he was relaxed about one paw getting wet, then I’d progress to two, and so on, and so on.
+This process took two months (at least!), and I was very careful not to push him over his comfort threshold.
 My goal each session was a happy, relaxed dog.

 Your Bathroom Is Now His Dining Room.
 The quickest way to get your dog unstressed about the bathroom is to start serving him meals in it.
 Start with feeding him in the bathroom doorway and gradually migrate his bowl closer and closer to the tub.
 Don’t shut him in the room and proceed SLOWLY.
 Once you have a happy dog that runs into the bathroom anticipating a meal, you can drop an extra special treat into the (empty) tub.
 Letting the dog reach in and get his reward will lead to the dog hopping into the tub, especially if the treat is accidentally on purpose placed farther away from him than he can reach by standing outside it.
 But before you get to that point, you have to remember that……